 I investigate far more than how plants were used by a culture because I was taught that to understand a native healing practice, you have to know a place.
 You have to understand that culture’s history, social structure, agricultural practices, and spiritual beliefs in a way that gives you a complete picture as to how healing occurs in a society-both physical and emotional.

-Because I was interested in connecting with my ancestors, my focus has been on historical healing practices in Ireland and the British Isles.
+Because I was interested in focusing on my ancestral practices, I specialized on historical healing practices in Ireland and the British Isles.
 This means I have compiled a pretty massive library of electronic sources and actual books, written about stuff that only a handful of people would truly be interested in reading.

 Recently, Kiva asked me to share some of my research and I got a LOT of response to that post and realized my research was in a mess.
 At the same time, the Universe also contrived to keep me at my desk.
 So now some of you, may benefit from my broken foot, some rainy weather and a pretty impressive display of OCD on my part.